Bizarre South Africa-Zimbabwe match rained off

 Quinton de Kock smacked 23 off the first over of the reply, before a short delay a ball later, with South Africa's target then reduced to 64 off seven overs, but heavier rain returned.

-Umpires Ahsan Raza and Michael Gough allowed play to continue initially, but pace bowler Richard Ngarava slipped and injured his thigh in his follow through, before Zimbabwe opted to bowl only spin to protect their seamers.
+Umpires Ahsan Raza and Michael Gough allowed play to continue initially, but pace bowler Richard Ngarava slipped and injured his thigh in his follow through, with Zimbabwe opting to bowl only spin to protect their seamers.

 Wicketkeeper Regis Chakabva also slipped as he moved down the leg-side, prompting spinner Sikandar Raza to say: "We may as bowl underarm or we won't have 11 players for the next game."

 With South Africa on 51-0 off three overs, spinner Sean Williams was set to bowl, but put his arm out in protest.
-The umpires then decided to go off and subsequently end the game.
+The umpires then decided to take the players off and subsequently end the match.

 South Africa had reached the total they would have needed off the minimum five overs required to constitute a game in T20 cricket.

-But without the game being able to be reduced by two further overs, they had to settle for a no result, with each side awarded one point.
+But without the game being able to be reduced by two further overs, the target was not revised further and they had to settle for a no result, with each side awarded one point.

 The Proteas next play Bangladesh on Thursday at 04:00 BST, while Zimbabwe play Pakistan from 12:00.